Ottawa man camping with child dies after tree falls on tent at Mallorytown campsite

 "We were able to confirm that the child's father was still in the tent and had actually been struck by this tree.
 There were no vital signs when [he was] assessed by EMS," he said.

-The child sustained serious but non-life-threatening injuries, police said.
+The child sustained serious but non-life-threatening injuries to her head, police said.
 The Office of the Chief Coroner will conduct a postmortem into the death.

 Elsewhere in the region, rescuers responded to a remote corner of Algonquin Park to airlift a 13-year-old boy to hospital Sunday morning, after the tent he shared with his mother was also struck by a downed tree during the storm.